The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 How often is this price range reviewed?

 The range is reviewed when local route fees, inclusions, seasonal assumptions, or operating conditions change.
-The active local route basis was checked on 8 June 2026.
-The next scheduled freshness review is 15 June 2026.
+The active local route basis was rechecked on 20 June 2026.
+The next scheduled freshness review is 14 July 2026.

 Is this every paragliding cost in Montenegro?

-No. This guide explains tandem-first public participation-fee logic, not the full cost structure of training, private equipment, pilot travel, courses, or every possible participation format.
+No. The guide explains tandem-first public participation-fee logic, not the full cost structure of training, private equipment, pilot travel, courses, or every possible participation format.

 Continue in this guide